-In a world of expanding franchises and multiverses, character origin movies play a key role in the development of our favorite characters.
+In a world of expanding franchises and multiverses, origin story movies play a key role in the development of our favorite characters.

 Indeed, there are so many character origin movies out there, and plenty of them have bombed—or, at the very least, have been forgotten due to their extreme mediocrity and/or empty fan service.

 It's rare for a movie like this to be downright awesome, but it does happen from time to time.
 Here are my picks for the best character origin movies ever made and why they stand out!

 Starring Jason Schwartzman, J. K. Simmons, Rashida Jones